‘DWTS’ Pro Cheryl Burke Meets Sister She Never Knew For The First Time Four Months After Their Father’s Death

 In addition to finding her sweet sister, Burke’s other bright spot came in May when actor Matthew Lawrence, who is best known for his roles on the sitcoms Girl Meets World and Melissa &Joey, proposed to her with the same diamond that Cheryl’s late father gave to her mother decades ago.
 According to Us Weekly, Lawrence got some help from his mom, Cheryl’s mother, Sherri, and jeweler XIV Karats to have the family stone reset with additional diamonds.

-Cheryl Burke has two other siblings, a younger half-sister, Nicole, and an older step-sister, Mandy, according to People.
+Cheryl Burke has two other siblings, a younger half-sister, Nicole, and an older stepsister, Mandy, according to People.
 Now that Burke has found that she has yet another sister, her upcoming wedding day will be even more special.